Architecture

 # … any other dialog the application wants

-# 1. Build the store (one or many).
+# 1. Build the store (one or many) and attach a database.

 store = CommitStore()